 The right business partner will display a lot of the same skills as other entrepreneurs, like an inherent creative spirit, the ability to comfortably communicate to large groups, and the ability to identify business opportunities.

 You and your business partner should be able to trust and respect one another implicitly, as you will both have the other’s well-being in your hands in some measure.
-Look for a business partner who is able to fully and effectively communicate with you, is able to easil
+Look for a business partner who can fully and effectively communicate with you, can easily

 y mend relations after arguments of any size, and supports your weaknesses while enhancing your strengths.